Chinese New Year is Also Known as Spring Festival

 9. More than 2 Billion People Celebrate Spring Festival or Lunar New Year

 With almost 1/4th of the world’s population taking part, Spring Festival is the most celebrated holiday in the world.

-The countries in which it is an official public holiday include: Mainland China, Hong Kong, Macau, Indonesia, The Philippines, Vietnam, South Korea, Malaysia, North Korea, Taiwan, Singapore, and Brunei.
+The countries in which Spring Festival or Chinese New Year is an official public holiday include Mainland China, Hong Kong, Macau, Indonesia, The Philippines, Vietnam, South Korea, Malaysia, North Korea, Taiwan, Singapore, and Brunei.
 There are also significant celebrations in cities such as San Francisco, New York, Vancouver, London, and Sydney.